symphonists/symphony-extensions-network/README.md

 ## 3. Extension Publishing

-So you built an extension!
-Congratulations.
-Sometimes you'll only need an extension for a very narrow case, so maybe others won't find much use in it.
-However, if you think you're ready to make your extension public, here's a list of best practices you should follow:
+If you built an extension that might also be useful for other Symphony developers you should think about publishing it.
+Here's a list of **best practices** you should follow if you want to share your work with the community:

 ### A) Branches, Releases & Version Numbers

 1. Use **[branches](https://guides.github.com/introduction/flow/)** to develop and maintain your extension on github.
 Your `master` branch should always represent a "stable" build of the extension.
 Ongoing development and experimental stuff should happen in separate branches.
-2. Use **[github releases](https://help.github.com/articles/creating-releases/)** to publish versions of your extension on github.
+2. Use **[releases](https://help.github.com/articles/creating-releases/)** to publish versions of your extension on github.
 3. Use **[semantic versioning](http://semver.org/)** for your extension's version numbers.
-4. Use **[git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging)** to tag you releases with the appropriate version number. _**[TODO: Best practices `1.0.0` vs `v1.0.0`]**_
+4. Use **[tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging)** to tag you releases with the appropriate version number.
+Don't follow github's recommendation of adding a prefixed `v`, just use the plain version numbers as tag (e.g. `1.0.0` instead of `v1.0.0`)
 5. Add a short **changelog** to each release listing all relevant changes since the previous release.

 ### B) Metadata, Documentation & Licenses